 The stranded men soon built five crude barges on which they sailed west, hoping to reach a Spanish settlement in Mexico.
-Along the way, three of the vessels sank, but the two surviving ones, carrying about 80 men, landed at Galveston Island, Texas.
+Three of the vessels sank along the way, but the two surviving ones, carrying about 80 men, landed at Galveston Island, Texas.
 After a very cold winter with very little food, only 15 men survived.
-In the spring, the men traveled west by land, walking along the Colorado River, through the deserts of modern New Mexico and Texas, before finally reaching civilization in Mexico in 1536.
-By this time there were only four men who had survived – Estevanico, Carranza, Cabeza de Vaca, and Alonso Castillo Maldonado.
-They were the first non-natives to travel in this area of the southwestern North America.
+In the spring, the men traveled west by land, walking along the Colorado River, and through the deserts of modern New Mexico and Texas, before finally reaching civilization in Mexico in 1536.
+By this time, only four men had survived – Estevanico, Carranza, Cabeza de Vaca, and Alonso Castillo Maldonado.
+They were the first non-natives to travel in this area of southwestern North America.

-Eight years after having been stranded in Florida, they arrived at the Spanish settlement of Culiacan.
-Later that year they reached Mexico City, where they were welcomed by the Viceroy Antonio de Mendoza.
-The viceroy asked Andres Dorantes to assist in a follow-up expedition, but, Dorantes declined, but agreed to sell his slave, Estevanico, to Mendoza.
+Eight years after being stranded in Florida, they arrived at the Spanish settlement of Culiacan.
+Later that year, they reached Mexico City, where they were welcomed by the Viceroy Antonio de Mendoza.
+The viceroy asked Andres Dorantes to assist in a follow-up expedition, but Dorantes declined but agreed to sell his slave, Estevanico, to Mendoza.
 Dorantes remained in New Spain and married the widow of Francisco de Valdes, María de la Torre, who controlled the encomiendas of Asala and Jalazintgo.
-After Maria’s death, Dorantes married Paula Dorantes, widow of Antonio Gomez de Corona.
+After Maria’s death, Dorantes married Paula Dorantes, the widow of Antonio Gomez de Corona.
 He fathered more than 14 children in New Spain.
 He died in the 1550s.